-On this day in 1865, the final campaign of the Civil War begins in Virginia when Union troops under General Ulysses S. Grant move against the Confederate trenches around Petersburg.
+On March 29, 1865, the final campaign of the Civil War begins in Virginia when Union troops under General Ulysses S. Grant move against the Confederate trenches around Petersburg.
 General Robert E. Lee’s outnumbered Rebels were soon forced to evacuate the city and begin a desperate race west.

 Eleven months earlier, Grant moved his army across the Rapidan River in northern Virginia and began the bloodiest campaign of the war.
 For six weeks, Lee and Grant fought along an arc that swung east of the Confederate capital at Richmond.
 They engaged in some of the conflict’s bloodiest battles at Wilderness, Spotsylvania, and Cold Harbor before settling into trenches for a siege of Petersburg, 25 miles south of Richmond.
 The trenches eventually stretched all the way to Richmond, and during the ensuing months the armies glowered at each other across a no man’s land.
 Periodically, Grant launched attacks against sections of the Rebel defenses, but Lee’s men managed to fend them off.